ticean/magento-bitcoin/README.md

 DONATIONS
 ---------------------------
 If you find this module useful please consider donating an appropriate amount.
-It helps me justify the time spent coding to my wife and daughter, and child soon to be! :)
+It helps me justify the time spent coding to my wife and two daughters! :)

-1CvWfZXUCFowsQb6otfey16FrgVFPZNHrg
+12rJSmj7Ny5LzDGkgfauC2T8TZuwNZ3xaC